ISI-apex/hpsc-rtems/README.md

 * `link`: A two-way messaging channel that abstracts the exchange mechanism.
   * `link-mbox`: An implementation of `link` using HPSC Mailboxes.
   * `link-shmem`: An implementation of `link` using shared memory.
-  * `link-store`: A common location to open links for easy access.
+  * `link-store`: A common location to store open links for easy access.
 * `shmem`: A shared memory messaging interface, compatible with HPSC messages.
   * `shmem-poll`: Tasks to poll shared memory for HPSC message statuses and issue callbacks which mimic ISRs.